When you think of holding companies, you probably think of a huge multi-million-dollar corporation. And, for the most part, you are correct.

 Depending on your preference, a holding company can be either entity type, as both offer protection from personal liability.
 However, an LLC holding company will have less stringent reporting and record-keeping requirements than a corporation and doesn't require the need for a board of directors.

-LLC holding company taxes can be lower because one subsidiary's losses can offset another's profits.
+A holding company can provide significant tax benefits.
+These can include the ability to offset profits and losses among subsidiaries and defer tax payments through strategic allocation of income and expenses.
 Another major advantage is that the dividends paid to the holding company do not create a tax liability like they would if the dividends were paid to an individual.

 Yes.
 A business holding company will have at least one employee because someone needs to run the company, including signing documents, making decisions, and overseeing the management of its subsidiaries.